 Apple cider vinegar is made from fermented apples.
 Fermented apples contain pectin.
 Pectin may help support the growth of good bacteria in the gut, which is necessary for healthy digestion.
 It may also bulk up stool and reduce intestinal inflammation.

-It may help to opt for raw, organic, unfiltered apple cider vinegar instead of the pasteurized version.
+It may help to choose raw, organic, unfiltered apple cider vinegar instead of the pasteurized version.
 Unfiltered apple cider vinegar is cloudy and has silky threads running through it.
 These threads are called the mother.

 The mother may contain added amounts of: